Stop the war on tenancies

 Submissions called on two discussion documents are detailed under the buttons at the top of this page which say “Tenancy reform” and “Rental property standards”.

-- Reform of the Residential Tenancies Act 1986 seeks wide limits on the ability of property owners to end tenancies.
-Submissions are being heard and your MP will vote on this.
+- Reform of the Residential Tenancies Act 1986 seeks wide limits on the ability of property owners to manage tenancies.
 Contact your MP and ask him or her to vote against these changes.

 If a property owner loses the ability to end a tenancy, the first to suffer is the neighbour of a property occupied by violent, intimidating people.